garrandall/popular-music-data/tracks/just-a-baby-boy-snoop-dogg-tyrese-mr--tan.md

 Girl you’re about to drive me crazy
 You cut me down and call me lazy
 I guess I’m just another baby boy
-Oh noo, no ohhh ohh
+Oh noo, no oh oh

 You just a baby-boy
 Your not the real McCoy